INS Jamuna (J16): Ship history

 The new Jamuna is equipped with a range of surveying, navigational and communication systems.
 The next-generation surveying systems provided onboard include the multi-beam swath echo sounding system, differential global positioning system, motion sensors, sea gravimeter, magnetometer oceanographic sensors, side scan sonars, and an automated data logging system.
 These are designed to meet the stringent international/ISO 9002 digital survey accuracy standards required for the production of electronic navigation charts and publications as laid down by the International Hydrographic Organization.

 The primary tasks of INS Jamuna include hydrographic surveys, nautical chart preparation, cartography, and training.
 The ship is also equipped with ROV, AUV and USV, similar to other sister ships of the Sandhayak class.
 Jamuna is powered by two diesel engines and is capable of sustained speeds.
 The ship is one of the most versatile survey vessels in the world.
 It can undertake a variety of tasks under trying conditions.
-After the tsunami of 2004, INS Jamuna undertook relief operations for the people of Sri Lanka when it was converted into a hospital ship.
+After the tsunami of 2004, INS Jamuna undertook relief operations for the people of Sri Lanka when it was temporarily converted into a hospital ship.
+She participated at the International Fleet Review 2026 held at Visakapatanam.